erdemhalil/DIT341-GBGuessr/README.md

 ### Pages
 * Register: A page where the user can register.
 * Login: Login page so the user can authenticate themselves.
-* Map: Shows an overview of Gothenburg.
-Users can pick quizzes to complete.
+* Home/Map: Shows an overview of Gothenburg.
+Users can go to log-in/register/leaderboards page, pick quizzes to complete.
 * Quiz: The quiz questions are displayed and the user can answer the question.
+* Leaderboards: User can view the highest scores by other users on different quizzes.

 ### Entity-Relationship (ER) Diagram